Jussie Smollett case appears poised for trial in November

 During the portion of the hearing that was closed to the media, Linn said he took suggestions from attorneys about media coverage during the trial, including how to handle requests from the media for cameras in the courtroom.
 Linn said he has taken the matter under advisement.

-Smollett is accused of orchestrating the phony hate crime on himself with the help of the two Osundairo brothers, now key witnesses in the case.
+Smollett is accused of orchestrating the phony hate crime on himself with the help of the two brothers who are now key witnesses in the case.
 Cook County prosecutors initially charged Smollett with disorderly conduct, then abruptly dropped the case outright about a month later, with little explanation.

 After much public outcry and confusion, a judge appointed veteran attorney Dan Webb as special prosecutor to investigate the Smollett matter.
 Webb and his team subsequently convened the special grand jury that brought up Smollett on his new case last year.